strimzi/strimzi.github.io/_posts/2023-11-30-prevent-broker-scale-down-if-containing-paritition-replicas.md

 ## What's next

 Hope this blog post gave you a gist on how broker scale down check works.
-With the next releases of Strimzi, we are working to make this process more flawless by reverting the kafka replicas back to what they were if the broker scale dowm check fails so that the reconciliation doesn't fail and there is no blocking of cluster operations
+With the next releases of Strimzi, we will improve this process by automatically reverting `.spec.kafka.replicas` back to the original value when the broker scale down check fails.
+This means that the reconciliation doesn't fail and cluster operations are not blocked.